DataDog/documentation/content/en/network_performance_monitoring/network_table.md

 {{< img src="network_performance_monitoring/network_table/network_data.png" alt="network data" responsive="true" style="width:90%;" >}}

 Your network metrics are displayed through the graphs and the associated table.
-All data is shown from the `sent` and `received` perspective between the _source_ and _destination_:
+All data is shown from the `sent` and `received` angle from the source perspective:

-- **Sent metrics**: measure the value of something from the _source_ to the _destination_.
+- **Sent metrics**: measure the value of something from the _source_ to the _destination_ from the source's perspective.
 - **Received metrics**: measure the value of something from the _destination_ to the _source_ from the source's perspective.

 Values displayed might be different for `sent_metric(source to destination)` and `received_metric(destination to source)` if there is a large number of packet drops.
 In this case, if the `destination` sends a lot of bytes to the `source`, the flows that originate at `destination` include those bytes, but the flows that originate at `source` do not see them as received.